-Recognition of Deferred Income Tax Assets
+Recognition of Deferred Tax Assets

 Deferred tax assets are recognized for all deductible temporary differences to the extent that it is probable that taxable income will be available against which the deductible temporary differences can be utilized.
-Management has determined based on business forecasts of succeeding years that there is not enough taxable income against which the deferred tax assets will be recognized.

 6. Cash and Cash Equivalents